yomojo/yomojo.github.io-web/_drafts/_posts/chappati-stuffed-with-a-butternut-squash-filling.md

 1. Heat a large flat pan It needs to be very hot—so be careful!
 2. While the pan is heating—roll out the first chapati.
 3. Take a small ball of dough about the size of a tangerine.
 Dip the dough ball into some flour.
-Begin to rollout the chapati on the rolling surface.
+Begin to rollout the chapati on the rolling surface—until you have a thin round chapati.
+About a 2mm thick.
+4. Take about 1 tbsp of filling and spread it on one side of the chapati.
+Remember to leave space around the edges for you to seal it.
+You might need to experiment with the quantity of filling, as it will depend on the size of chapati you have rolled out.
+5. Fold the chapati in half and press the edges together.
+6. The pan should be hot—**be careful**!
+7. Place the chapati on the hot pan